jaya4ever/team-profile-generator/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

 ### This is a  application for module challenge 10.
+I learned about the Object- Oriented Programming.
 I worked on this application with the help of my tutor, my team and was doing practicing.
 I was going through the class recording, [Mozilla]( https://developer.mozilla.org/en-US/docs/Web/JavaScript "dev.Mozilla"), [w3schools](https://www.w3schools.com/js/ "w3Schools"), asked questions in [stackoverflow](https://stackoverflow.com "stackoverflow.com"). .
 I took lot of help from everyone while conpleting this challenge.
 This was most challenging assignment I got so far.
-Language I have used HTML, JavaScript in this module.
+I have used HTML, Node.js, npm run, jest, JavaScript , Bootstrap in this module.
 This is my learning stage and I am happy that I am struggling in this challenge because it will sharpen my knowledge and push me to do more.
-I am having trouble to update the GitHub username.
+I am having trouble to update the GitHub username for the Engineer class.
 I am trying my best to resolve this issues.
 As soon as I will resolve it then I will update it in my code and will do the Git push.
 This is one of the lengthy homework I am working on.
-This is full of fun and challenging and I learned a lot about constructor in JavaScript.
+This is full of fun and challenging and I learned a lot.
 This is so useful application for those who wants to create their team in less time and in an efficient way.
 This application can save time if any one wants to create their team, it will going to generate automatically.

 ### What I submitted
 * My GitHub Repository